octarinered/octarinered/README.md

 I'm a Python junior developer and here you can see some of my code :hand:

-Now I'm getting in Django, JavaScript, Design Patterns and something other
+Now I'm getting in Django, JavaScript, Design Patterns and smt other

 :fire::fire::fire: **My main projects:**
 - :gem:[**Automated control system for Typography**](../../../Typography) - control system for local typography